 There are four basic scenarios that can lead to low T:

-2. too much diversion of precursor molecules into the production of cortisol, the main stress-response hormone, via progesterone
+2. Too much diversion of the precursor molecules into the production of cortisol, the main stress-response hormone, via progesterone

-Since my DHT, progesterone, estradiol and estrone levels were all normal, it seems most logical that my problem was #1: an inadequate production of the precursor molecules, including pregnenolone and DHEA-S (dehydroepiandrosterone sulfate.)
+My DHT, progesterone, estradiol and estrone levels were all normal.
+That points to problem #1: inadequate production of the precursor molecules, including pregnenolone and DHEA-S (dehydroepiandrosterone sulfate.)